How to Solve the "Publishing Failed. Unknown Publishing Error Occurred" Error in Nvu and KompoZer

-Make sure that you know what the various fields in the Publishing dialog box really means.
+Check that the fields in the Publishing dialog box are entered in correctly.
+To do that, make sure that you know what the various fields there really means.
 If you are not sure, check the following articles first.

-For KompoZer users, see the first chapter of the tutorial (scroll to the bottom or near-bottom) How to Design and Publish Your Website with KompoZer at http://www.thesitewizard.com/gettingstarted/kompozer-tutorial-1.shtml
+For KompoZer users, see the first chapter of the KompoZer tutorial (scroll to the bottom or near-bottom).

-For Nvu users, see the first chapter of the tutorial (scroll to the bottom or near-bottom) How to Design and Publish Your Website with Nvu at http://www.thesitewizard.com/gettingstarted/nvu1.shtml
+For Nvu users, see the first chapter of the Nvu tutorial (scroll to the bottom or near-bottom).

-For Mozilla Composer users, see the first chapter of the tutorial (scroll to the bottom or near-bottom) How to Design and Publish Your Website with Mozilla Composer at http://www.thesitewizard.com/gettingstarted/mozillacomposer1.shtml
+For Mozilla Composer users, see the first chapter of the Mozilla Composer tutorial (scroll to the bottom or near-bottom).

 If you have not already read those tutorials, getting a description of the various fields may help you solve the problem yourself, particular if the error occurred as a result of a simple misunderstanding of where you should enter the various information about your site.